FedeBaldini/react-loader/README.md

 [react-loader-ts](https://www.npmjs.com/package/react-loader-ts) is a `TypeScript/React` library that offers a customizable `Loader` component, a `LoaderContext` to manage global loader state, and other helpful utilities.

-Now fully updated for **React 19**, with modernized theming via CSS variables and native dark mode support!
+Now fully updated for **React 19**, with modernized theming via CSS variables, native dark mode support, and optimized CSS build!

 ## Installation